 Paraneoplastic pemphigus may require the removal of a tumor.
 The removal may improve the disorder or decrease symptoms.

-There are no guidelines for preventing pemphigus because the cause is unknown.
+There are no currently guidelines to prevent pemphigus because the cause is unknown.